Customize Consent Preferences

 4. One energy company sends their staff, including union members, on the joint H&S committee on 2-Day TapRooT Courses in order for them to understand the process of objective investigations;

-6. One company uses a recognition and rewards system in their refinery to reward workers that report any near losses with high potential severities;
+6. One company uses a recognition and rewards system in their refinery to reward workers who report any near losses with high potential severities;

 7. One company in their European office uses Safeguards analysis in their MOC process for identifying H/S/T and building these into their MOC system.